 St. Vincent de Paul Juneau

-St. Vincent de Paul Juneau has been providing monetary assistance, food, clothing, housing, and services to people in-need throughout Southeast Alaska since the 1980s.
-It operates a transitional housing facility for individuals and families transitioning from homelessness, and is the property manager for five low-income apartment complexes in Juneau for seniors, individuals and families, including the Juneau Housing First project, for the chronically homeless and chemically-dependent.
-St. Vincent de Paul also has five community navigators, and a number of Home Visit teams, who work throughout Juneau with those experiencing homelessness and near homelessness or are otherwise in distress, including the elderly, individuals and families, and those with disabilities.
-St. Vincent de Paul’s community navigators, Home Visit teams and housing management work from the Dan Austin Transitional Support Services Center located at the site of St. Vincent de Paul’s transitional housing facility, where it also operates a food pantry and secondhand item depot for those in-need.
-In addition to providing aid as the need arises, St. Vincent de Paul hosts the annual Walk for the Poor, Thanksgiving Food Basket, and Christmas Adopt-A-Family events.
-St. Vincent de Paul is funded through donations, including cash donations, which can be made at its offices on Teal Street, through the sale of items donated to the St. Vincent Store on Glacier Hwy. in the Mendenhall Valley.
-St. Vincent de Paul provides material and spiritual charity, and works for social justice for all people.
+No child should have to sleep in a car, no elder should have to live out in the cold, and no one should ever live without hope.
+Whether it is the working poor, disabled individuals, or seniors living on social security, every person deserves a roof over their head, a place to call home, and adequate clothing for themselves and their families.
+St. Vincent de Paul Society Diocesan Council of Southeast Alaska, Inc. (SVdP) has been a leader in Southeastern Alaska providing affordable housing to those transitioning from homelessness, and poverty into permanent housing.
+Additionally, SVdP has been providing monetary assistance, food, clothing, housing, and services to people in-need since the 1980s.
+It operates a transitional housing facility for individuals and families transitioning from homelessness and is the property manager for five low-income apartment complexes in Juneau, including the Juneau Housing First project for the chronically homeless and chemically-dependent.
+St. Vincent de Paul has five community navigators, and a number of Home Visit Teams, who work throughout Juneau with those experiencing homelessness and near homelessness or are otherwise in distress, including the elderly, individuals and families, and those with disabilities.
+St. Vincent de Paul’s community navigators, Home Visit teams work from the Dan Austin Transitional Support Services Center located at the site of St. Vincent de Paul’s transitional housing facility, where it also operates a food pantry and secondhand item depot for those in-need, and hosts the City and Borough of Juneau Sobering Center operated by Capital City Fire Rescue.
+In addition to providing aid as the need arises, SVdP hold the annual Friends of the Poor Walk, Ozanam Sunday and Thanksgiving Food Basket and Christmas Adopt-A-Family events.
+St. Vincent de Paul provides material and spiritual charity and works for social justice for all people.

 June Rebellion, Paris, 1832.
 Vincentians ministered to the wounded on both sides.